-Rule 2.4 Effective Date.
+Rule 2.4 | Effective Date

 The first time for reporting continuing medical education activity will be the renewal period for the fiscal year beginning July 1, 2002, when reporting on continuing medical education work earned during the two-year period of July 1, 2000, to June 30, 2002.

-Rule 2.5 Record Keeping Requirement.
+Rule 2.5 | Record Keeping Requirement

 Every licensee shall maintain records of attendance or certificates of completion demonstrating compliance with the minimum continuing medical education requirement.
 Documentation adequate to demonstrate compliance with the minimum continuing medical education requirements of this regulation shall consist of certificates of attendance, completion certificates, proof of registration, or similar documentation issued by the organization or entity sponsoring or conducting the continuing medical education program.
-These records must be maintained by the physician for a period of three (3) years following the year in which the continuing medical education credits were earned and are subject to examination by representatives of the State Board of Medical Licensure upon request.
+These records must be maintained by the physician for a period of three (3) years following the year in which the continuing medical education of Medical Licensure upon request.
 If a physician is on a hospital medical staff, it is recommended these certificates and hours be recorded with the primary hospital medical staff records.